 Councillor Shah, Leader of the Council, replied that she and her Cabinet members were always prepared to answer questions, including difficult ones.
 The Council encouraged the submission of public questions and made sure that they were all answered.
-Unasked questions were given written answers, which are published on the Council's website a short time after the meeting.
+Unasked questions were given written answers after the meeting.

-Councillor Hince, Leader of the Independent Group

-Councillor Hince asked if the Leader of the Council, the Mayor and Councillor Mushtaq would be attending the Oldham Pride Event in 2023?
+Councillor Hince, Leader of the Independent Group Councillor Hince asked if the Leader of the Council, the Mayor and Councillor Mushtaq would be attending the Oldham Pride Event in 2023?